 Do you dread summer electrical bills?
 In Arizona, we can get away with bare-bones electrical bills in the winter since it is so nice here.
 But in the summer, it is an absolute nightmare trying to keeping your house cool during the 110+ degree days and 90 degree nights.

-Energy companies have different plans to help keep your costs down, but there are certain games you have to play to keep your costs down.
-You will want to research your electrical company to see if they have time-of-day savings.
+Energy companies have different plans to help keep your costs down, but there are certain games you have to play.
+Research your electrical company to see if they have time-of-day savings.
 Usually, the optimal plan charges higher rates for daytime usage and lower rates for the evening, nighttime, and morning usage.
 Supercooling is one way you can stay cool and not pay an arm and a leg staying cool over the summer!

-Our friend Marc sent us the following email detailing his strategy and how much he saved in the first month of supercooling.
+Our friend Marc sent us the following email detailing his strategy for supercooling and how much he saved in the first month of trying it.
 He said:

-“Crunching the budget and I found a kick A$$ way to save on the AC bill in the summer.
+“Crunching the budget, and I found a kick A$$ way to save on the AC bill in the summer.
 I’m guessing you’ve probably already heard about this “supercooling” thing.
 You basically cold crash your home at night and then never run the AC during the day on peak hours.
 I heard about it last year, but I didn’t pull the trigger and go for it because it seemed too crazy for me.
-Here’s the basics on how I did this.
+Here are the basics on how I did this.